Isopolito/Ganchos/README.md

 *Note: Any JSON consumed by ganchos can have comments included like this: `// rest of this line is ignored`.
 These will be stripped out internally before Ganchos parses it.*

 Configuration files for the plugins are JSON objects.
 Located in `~/.ganchos/config/plugins` directory.
-They most likely won't exist the first time a plugin is run, they will be created automatically based on the `(get)defaultJsonConfig` value provided in the plugin's settings.
+They most likely won't exist the first time a plugin is run, they will be created automatically based on the `defaultJsonConfig` value provided in the plugin's settings.
 The configuration files must have the exact same name as what's in the `name` field of the plugin settings (meta file)--that's how they're located.
 The contents of this file is the JSON configuration that is passed into the plugin on execution.

 *Note: A plugin can specify any configuration setting that it needs.
 The ones below are the configuration options recognized and used by Ganchos and are completely optional.*